 - Best for: FamilyArts and CultureFood and Wine

-Sure, Dallas and Fort Worth are technically part of the same Metroplex area, bookending several booming suburbs and the fourth busiest airport in the U.S., but two cities have very different vibes—and as locals will attest, residents of one may rarely visit the other.
-Dallasites who haven't ventured west of DFW in a while will find plenty to occupy them for a weekend in Fort Worth, including world-class museums, rich cultural heritage, and nationally-recognized cuisine.
+Sure, Dallas and Fort Worth are technically part of the same Metroplex area, bookending several booming suburbs and the fourth busiest airport in the U.S., but the two cities have very different vibes—and as locals will attest, residents of one may rarely visit the other.
+Dallasites who haven't ventured west of DFW in a while will find plenty to occupy themselves with for a weekend in Fort Worth, including world-class museums, rich cultural heritage, and nationally recognized cuisine.
 Born of a cowboy past (one of its nicknames is "Cowtown"), Fort Worth also still showcases that authentic Texas flair—think ten-gallon hats and custom-made boots—that many tourists (especially international ones) come here to experience.
-You may not use a full tank to get there from Dallas, but it will feel like another world. –by Sandra Ramani
+You may not use a full tank to get there from Dallas, but it will feel like another world. – by Sandra Ramani

 1 Start the weekend downtown, in the area around Sundance Square.
 First stop on the culture circuit: the Sid Richardson Museum, founded in 1982 by the late oilman and philanthropist, Sid Richardson, to celebrate artwork related to the American West.
-The free collection features dozens of artists, including premier early 20th-century painters Frederic Remington and Charles M. Russell, who each, in his own style, depicted the lives of cowboys and Native Americans, and captured the landscapes of a fast-disappearing frontier.
-The Museum is open until 8pm on Fridays.
+The free collection features dozens of artists, including premier early twentieth-century painters Frederic Remington and Charles M. Russell, who each, in his own style, depicted the lives of cowboys and Native Americans, and captured the landscapes of a fast-disappearing frontier.
+The Museum is open until 8 p.m. on Fridays and Saturdays.

 2 Stroll around vibrant Sundance Square, a 35-block district around Main and Fourth Streets that's home to dozens of shops, restaurants, and entertainment venues.
-Along with chain outposts, you'll find plenty of shops sporting local flavor, including Leddy's Ranch for contemporary ranch-chic fashions; Schakolad Chocolate, where you can watch chocolate being made and choose from over 60 types of sweets; and Retro Cowboy (406 Houston St.), filled with all types of Fort Worth and Texas souvenirs, from kid's-sized boots to Texas-made wine, beer, and Dr. Pepper.
+Along with chain outposts, you'll find plenty of shops sporting local flavor, including M.L.
+Leddy's for contemporary ranch-chic fashions; Schakolad Chocolate, where you can watch chocolate being made and choose from over sixty types of sweets; and Retro Cowboy, filled with all types of Fort Worth and Texas souvenirs, from kid-sized boots to Texas-made wine, beer, and Dr. Pepper.

 3 Stay in the area for dinner at cowboy-themed Reata, a favorite for dishes like stacked chicken enchiladas, rib-eye steak, and tenderloin tacos.
 Order judiciously, as portions are definitely Texas-sized.

-"The Paris of the Plains" and "Queen of the Prairies" to the still-used "Cowtown."
-One of the most unique is "Panther City", which stems from 1875, when the city was in decline after the end of the Chisholm Trail and Civil War, and due to a failed railroad extension.
+From "The Paris of the Plains" and "Queen of the Prairies" to the still-used "Cowtown," Fort Worth is nickname central.
+One of the most unique is "Panther City," which stems from 1875 when the city was in decline after the end of the Chisholm Trail and Civil War due to a failed railroad extension.
 When a former Fort Worth lawyer wrote in a Dallas newspaper that the town had become so desolate, he "saw a panther asleep by the courthouse," the insult stung—but later, once Fort Worth was prospering again, "Panther City" became a proud rallying cry and a testament to the city's resilience.

 1 After breakfast at your hotel, head to the Fort Worth Cultural District for a morning of art.
 The five museums in this area are all within walking distance, and you can park at one and visit the others, making it easy to hit a couple at your own pace.
 We suggest starting at the Amon Carter Museum, a free collection featuring American artwork from the 1830s up to today.
 Browse pieces from such names like Georgia O'Keeffe, Winslow Homer, and John Singer Sargent, along with photos by Alfred Stieglitz.

 2 Next up: the Kimbell Art Museum, designed by noted architect Louis Kahn and considered one of the best small museums in the country.
-The collection showcases masters such as Cézanne, Matisse, Rembrandt, and El Greco, and also boasts a piece by Michelangelo that's believed to be his earliest painting—and is the only work by the artist to be on display in the United States.
+The collection showcases masters, such as Cézanne, Matisse, Rembrandt, and El Greco, and also boasts a piece by Michelangelo that's believed to be his earliest painting—and is the only work by the artist on display in the United States.

 4 Post-lunch, head to the 125-acre Stockyards National Historic District to travel back to a Fort Worth of years past.
 Founded in 1893 and once home to the city's livestock market and meatpacking plants, the area now features attractions, shops, and restaurants along Exchange Avenue, between Packer and Main Streets.
-Visit the Stockyards Museum to view photos and memorabilia that tell the area's story, and try to navigate the Cowtown Cattlepen Maze, a 5,400-square-foot labyrinth designed to resemble the cattle pens of the Old West.
-Then, at 4pm, join the crowds along the main street to watch a group of 12 "drovers" in authentic costume lead a mini-cattle drive of majestic longhorns down the brick avenue.
+Visit the Stockyards Museum to view photos and memorabilia that tell the area's story and try to navigate the Cowtown Cattlepen Maze, a 5,400-square-foot labyrinth designed to resemble the cattle pens of the Old West.
+Then, at 4 p.m., join the crowds along the main street to watch a group of twelve "drovers" in authentic costume lead a mini-cattle drive of majestic longhorns down the brick avenue.

 5 On Friday and Saturday nights, you can enjoy a lively rodeo show—complete with riders, kids performances, clowns, and music—at the Stockyards district's Cowtown Coliseum, the world's first indoor rodeo arena.
 (Note the box office is only open on show days; check the website for a schedule.)
 Depending on the lineup you may not want to stay for the whole program, but it's worth stopping in for the first half for some truly local pre-dinner entertainment.